 People have been sent to work from home during this Covid-19 pandemic and mostly found benefits in this home-office set-up.
 Remote work has become THE thing for almost everyone.
 Though some workers have struggled to find an adequate working space within their homes others have found creative solutions.
-One female worker took to their garden with “she shed designs” to quickly create an office space and maximize their productivity.
 So what is going to happen once the lockdown is lifted and the deescalation completed?
 Will employees that have had the taste of this remote work life want to go back to their central offices?
 Will this become the new rise of coworking spaces?

 According to a report conducted by Coworking Insights, about how first-time remote workers feel about this new work experience, people have generally found benefits in home-office and remote work.
 More than 70% of the people that answered the survey declared that remote work had a positive impact on their private life (social life, family), on their finances (productivity, consumption, savings on food and transportation) and mental health (more than 77%).
 In the end, more than 50% of participants in the study said they’d like to pursue this remote work life-style.